Getting Started

 Here are the scientific concepts:

-• Energy can be carried from one place to another by heat flow, or by waves including water waves, light and sound, or by moving objects.
+• Energy can be carried from one place to another by heat flow (either in the gaseous atmosphere or currents in the oceans); by physical waves (like water waves); by light waves and sound waves; or by moving objects.

-• A system of objects may also contain stored (potential) energy, depending on their relative positions.
+• Objects contain stored (potential) energy, depending on their position.

 • When two objects interact, each one exerts a force on the other that can cause energy to be transferred to or from the object.